redhat-developer-tooling/developer-platform-install/README.md

 #### macOS

-On macOS, installer starts with osascript that requests administrative account credential to continue.
+On macOS, installer may request administrative account credentials to continue.
 So you can run from any bash instance and installer will show request for account with rights to administer current machine.

 Updating dependencies to latest